 What is VoIp?

 Voice over internet protocol uses the internet to make calls through a phone system.
 Unlike traditional telephone communications VoIP saves huge costs for businesses that rely heavily on communication in their work.
-Small businesses are embracing this technology to cut down costs and increase work efficiency.
+Small businesses and entrepreneurs are embracing this technology to cut down costs and increase work efficiency.